-When testing delta 10 its has been discovered that this compound comes in two variations; basically, there are two versions of delta-10-THC, (6aR,9s) and (6aR,9R), which is referred to as stereoisomers in scientific terms.
+When testing Delta 10, it has been discovered that this compound comes in two variations; basically, there are two versions of delta-10-THC, (6aR,9s) and (6aR,9R), which are referred to as stereoisomers in scientific terms.
 In other words, imagine how your hands fit into a glove or how your feet fit into your shoes.
 You only put your left foot into your left shoe, and not versa visa.

 When we think about the body’s receptors, like the CB1 receptor, which THC binds to when producing the intoxication, it works like how your left and right hand or foot fit into the gloves or shoes.
-For THC, one receptor serves better vs. the other, and in this case, THC works with CB1 vs. CB2.
+For THC, one receptor serves better than the other; in this case, THC works with CB1 vs. CB2.
 There has not been enough research yet to determine which of the two isomers (6aR,9s) and (6aR,9R) works best on your receptors.
 Still, we know that D10 does not attach to the CB1 as easily as D8 or D9, which is why you experience less of the “high” feeling you usually get from THC.
 But that’s also what makes this compound so interesting.
-You get all the benefits but without that intense high feeling many arents looking to get.
+You get all the benefits, but without that intense high feeling many want to avoid.

 How is Delta 10 Made?

 D10 is not a naturally occurring cannabinoid, and it would take a tremendous amount of plant material to extract it.
 Labs around the nation mainly produce D10-THC by using CBD isolate, along with a very complex method and controlled conditions to create this compound.